The Turning of the Tide

 1. Called into his house (Esther 6:4-5)

-2. Haman is in the court to request to hang Mordecai (Esther 6:4)
+2. Haman was in the court to request to hang Mordecai (Esther 6:4).

 2. Asked of his advice (Esther 6:6)